 Tongren Travel Guide

 The transportation system is well developed in this region.
-Tongren Daxing Airport services flights to Guiyang, Chongqing, Guangzhou, Shenzhen and is the transportation hub of Hunan, Chongqing, Hubei and Guizhou.
+Tongren Fenghuang Airport services flights to Guiyang, Chongqing, Guangzhou, Shenzhen and is the transportation hub of Hunan, Chongqing, Hubei and Guizhou.
 Several highways converge in this region and provide convenient transportation for tourists.

 are they near each other ? should i take public transport between them ? is walkable?